Leonard013/Emotional_Music_Synthesizer/docs/README.md

 ## Quick Start
 To run the program it is necessary to run the colab notebook "Emotional_music_synthesizer.ipynb" in which step by step the whole generation process is illustrated. <br/>
 Before running the file it is required to add to colab's directory file "shape_predictor_68_face_landmarks.dat" (face feature descriptor), "model.pkl" (k-means model) and "music_generator.h5" (music generator weights).
-Due to the difficulty of finding stable, working libraries for the voice recording to use in GoogleColab, there might be difficulties in recording the initial audio.
-We suggest you to make it hear a recorded audio, or to speak very loud.
+Due to the difficulty of finding stable, working libraries for the voice recording to use in GoogleColab, there might be difficulties in recording the initial audio in midi format.
+We suggest you to make it hear a recorded audio, to speak very loud or in alternative to give it directly a midi file.
 Also the fluisynth library is sometimes faulty in reproducing the MIDI files, but they can be easily downloaded from the working directory for playback.

 ## Deep Learning Models and Techniques